leo-project/leofs/docs/RFCS/data_protection/ssec.md

 ## Drawbacks

-* Compared with an unencrypted object, LeoFS certainly degrade the read performance when retrieving an encrypted object *(secure data)* because LeoGateway never caches the objects to securely protect.
+* Compared with an unencrypted object, LeoFS certainly degrades the read performance when retrieving an encrypted object *(secure data)* because LeoGateway never caches the objects to securely protect.

 ## Rationale and Alternatives

-Initially, we were considering **implementing object encryption and decryption on LeoGateway**.
+Initially, we were considering **implementing object encryption, and decryption on LeoGateway**.
 However, we realized that there are the following problems, we decided to implement that on LeoStorage.

 * LeoGateway's CPU usage tends to be high.
 We must not assign more processing, object encryption and decryption to LeoGateway.
 * In many cases, the number of LeoGateway is smaller than the number of LeoStorage.
 Load balancing cannot be expected.